upa/af-graft/README.md

 integration with
 docker](https://github.com/upa/af-graft/tree/master/docker), and a
-simple example is: `graft -e 127.0.0.0/8=lo-out4 -e 0.0.0.0/0=ep-out4 -i 127.0.0.1:0-65535=lo-in4 -i 0.0.0.0:0-65535=ep-in4`.
+simple example is: `graft -e 127.0.0.0/8=lo-out4 -e 0.0.0.0/0=ep-out4 -e 0::0/0=ep-out6 -i 127.0.0.1:0-65535=lo-in4 -i
+0.0.0.0:0-65535=ep-in4`.
 The egress mapping follows the longest prefix match basis, and the ingress mapping also allows multiple mappings.
 This feature might be useful when the host network stack has multiple interfaces.